openstack/monasca-notification/README.md

 Notification classes inherit from the notification abstract class and implement their specific notification method.

+There is a special KafkaCommitTracker class that keeps track of the last committed message and ones available for commit, it then periodically commits all progress.
+This allows us to handle the situation where alarms that are not acted on are quickly ready for commit but others which are prior to them in the kafka order are still in progress.

 ## High Availability
 HA is handled by utilizing multiple partitions withing kafka.
 When multiple notification engines are running the partitions are spread out among them, as engines die/restart things reshuffle.